- Stacey Scarborough

 Physical comfort to the new mother:

-- Helps mother to care for her postpartum body
+- Helps family to care for her postpartum body

-- Encourages mom to eat properly and drink plenty of fluids
+- Encourages mom or caregiver to eat properly and drink plenty of fluids

-- Allows her to rest when baby is resting or shower and nurture herself
+- Allows caregiver to rest when baby is resting or shower and nurture self

-- Supports her choice to breast or bottle feed
+- Support of choice to breast or bottle feed

 Emotional support for the new family:

 - Listens to the story of the birth

 - Supports father through transition to new role